-While you are receiving funding from the Ministry, you have a responsibility to maintain satisfactory academic progress in your program of study.
+While receiving funding from the Ministry, you have a responsibility to maintain satisfactory academic progress in your program of study.
 Failure to meet this standard can result in you being placed on academic probation.
-This can impact your eligibility for future funding.
+This can impact your eligibility for future OSAP funding.

 When assessing your academic progress we look at the following three criteria:

 1. Have you completed each term in full?